jgriss/FusionSolarPy/README.md

 It seems that some accounts are currently being moved to a new version of the web application.
 These can be recognized by the new "uni...eu5" subdomain (f.e. `uni002eu5`).

 This new version apparently requires a new login procedure which is supported since version 0.0.19.
 Yet, it is unclear whther the Captcha solving also still works.
 Finally, other features may be affected as well.
-Therefore, in case your account was moved to a "uni..." subdomain and you experience issues, please post a respective `Issue` here.
+Therefore, in case your account was moved to a "uni..." subdomain and you experience issues, please post a respective (Issue)[https://github.com/jgriss/FusionSolarPy/issues].

 ### Captcha solving